 \begin{remark} If a phase arises from weakly admissible data, the dual determined by filtered representations recovers precisely its strongly admissible core.
 Any weak extension beyond this core contributes only to the boundary stratification and is invisible once boundary collapse has taken place.

 This sharp contrast with classical duality theories reflects a fundamental difference.
 Classical reconstruction frameworks recover an underlying symmetry object from its representations and typically rely on semisimplicity, tensor structure, analytic completeness, or the presence of a fiber functor.
 Boundary-Relative Phase Duality requires none of these.
-It reconstructs structural phase data directly from action, and the only obstruction to full recovery is structural rather than technical; intrinsic boundaries are exactly the points where reconstructibility ceases.
+It reconstructs structural phase data directly from action, and the primary obstruction to full recovery in the present framework is structural rather than technical; intrinsic boundaries are exactly the points where reconstructibility ceases.

 Earlier papers in the APT series establish rigidity islands, boundary stratification, and invariance under phase equivalence.
-The present result shows that these features naturally admit a dual interpretation: boundaries are not merely limitations of algebraic control but the precise loci where duality collapses in a canonical and measurable way. \end{remark}
+The present result shows that these features naturally admit a dual interpretation: boundaries are not merely limitations of algebraic control, but rather natural loci where duality collapses through boundary equivalence. \end{remark}

 The duality framework interacts closely with the notion of testing objects.
 Reconstruction from filtered representations depends on which representations are examined, since different representations reveal different amounts of structural information.
 Some fail to detect boundary phenomena, while others detect exactly the invariants that persist under equivalence and collapse.
-This motivates the introduction of testing objects, which are minimal representations that capture the full reconstructible content of a phase and therefore determine its canonical dual.
+This motivates the introduction of testing objects, which are minimal representations that capture the reconstructible content of a phase detectable through filtered representations and therefore determine its canonical dual.
 Testing objects are not imposed externally; they arise intrinsically from the axioms of Algebraic Phase Theory and from the existence of finite-depth defect stratification.

 \begin{definition} Let $\mathcal P$ be an algebraic phase.
 A testing object for $\mathcal P$ is a filtered representation $T \in \Rep_f(\mathcal P)$ with the following properties: \begin{enumerate}[label=(T\arabic*)] \item If $p,q \in \mathcal P$ act identically on $T$, then $p$ and $q$ coincide in the boundary quotient of $\mathcal P$.